 Prepaid maintenance plans are negotiable — so don’t just agree to the price offered by the dealership’s finance office.
-If you know the potential cost of regular maintenance, you can avoid future headaches by cutting out the decision on when and where to take your vehicle.
+If you know the potential cost of regular maintenance, you can plan ahead and avoid the stress of deciding when and where to take your vehicle.

-However, it’s not the best choice if you already have a trusted mechanic or body shop.
-You’ll be locked in to where covered maintenance can be done.
+However, it’s not the best choice if you already have a trusted mechanic or body shop or do not plan on staying in the area where you purchased the car.
 And if you wrap a prepaid maintenance plan into your auto loan, you could pay more in interest than the maintenance is worth.
 Be mindful of your loan’s interest rate, and don’t hesitate to negotiate the car’s overall price.

 To determine whether a prepaid maintenance plan will benefit you, take the time to research expected costs and compare it to what the dealership offers.